 Think of wildlife in Nepal and the first place that comes into mind is Chitwan National Park.
 Indeed, out of more than 20 protected natural areas of Nepal, Chitwan National Park is the most popular destination as it is one of the easily accessible regions.
 It also happens to be the first national park established in Nepal.
-Covering four districts of Nepal, Parsa, Nawalparasi, Makwanpur and majority of Chitwan, this national park spans over 932 square km and is inhabited by over 700 species of wildlife including mammals, birds and reptiles.
+Covering four districts of Nepal, Parsa, Nawalparasi, Makwanpur, and the majority of Chitwan, this national park spans over 932 square km and is inhabited by over 700 species of wildlife including mammals, birds, and reptiles.

 If you’re planning to get to Chitwan by air, a 20 minute flight from Tribhuvan International Airport will land you in Bharatpur, the district headquarter of Chitwan.
 Book your flight tickets to Bharatpur, Chitwan with Buddha Air.